-9. USE OF THE WALL DURING AND AFTER CONSTRUCTION
+9. USE OF THE WALL AS A ROOST

-Shags and gulls regularly roost on the wall, individually or in small groups, as well as occasionally being observed in the water or flying in Survey Areas T1 and T6, within which the wall is located.
-Counts of shags and gulls in Survey Areas T1 (divided into T1, T1A, and T1B after construction commenced), and T6 (divided into T6 and T6A) have increased substantially since construction of the wall, mainly due to the increased availability of roosting habitat.
+Shags and gulls regularly roost on the wall, individually or in small groups, as well as occasionally being observed in the water or flying within Survey Areas T1 and T6, within which the wall is located.
+Counts of shags and gulls in Survey Areas T1 (divided into T1, T1A, and T1B after construction commenced), and T6 (divided into T6 and T6A following construction) have increased substantially since construction of the wall, mainly due to the increased availability of roosting habitat (Table 6).
+This has been particularly noticeable in the 2011-12 year.
+Gulls have also increased adjacent to the wall since construction began in June 2007.